What is Code Thesaurus?

 It is a polyglot developer reference tool originally created to help you compare a language you know with one you don't.
 The main purpose is to be a quick and easy way to help people that use a lot of programming languages and have to context switch between them.
 It also allows you to pick up how to use a new programming language fast without needing to read documentation.

-The concept of Code Thesaurus was invited by Sarah Withee back in 2015.
-She was approached by another developer on a Slack team and was asked if she could help debug something in Ruby, a language she hadn't used before.
-Having used about six languages before, she looked at the code and found the issue.
+The concept of Code Thesaurus was invented by Sarah Withee back in 2015.
+She was approached by another developer on a community Slack team and was asked if she could help debug something in Ruby, a language she hadn't used before.
+Having used about six languages at the time, she looked at the person's code and found the issue.
 The problem was she didn't know how to fix it.
 After rummaging through Ruby's documentation and not finding what she was looking for, she knew how to do it in another language and wished she could just compare them side-by-side instead.

 Time and time again, she ended up either working in a new language at a job, staring at someone else's code, or trying to fix some issue somewhere that she knew, in concept how to fix, but just struggling digging through documentation trying to find that right solution.